 Daughters of Rhea, and produces

-her own European family tented circus
+her own family circus shows.
+She and her

 husband, Czech circus star Sacha Pavlata, direct

-Moody Street Circus, a belly
+Moody Street Circus, a

 dance and circus studio for all ages in Waltham, MA.
 Moody Street Circus's